zhenghao-li/Data_Mining/EX2/Exercise2.md

 </table>

-To address the problem that radiologists do not see the same patients we used counterfactual approach.
+To address the problem that radiologists do not see the same patients we used a counterfactual approach.
 We applied model 2 to compute the predicted probabilities for each radiologist.
 For a test set, we used the whole data set but for each prediction we transformed the first column to include only one radiologist per test set.
 In this way, each